Active-Animals/Website/docs/ontology/index.md

 However, damage, variability, phenotype, and physiological state are referenced in the non-behaviour part of this ontology, alongside personality.
 These are all possible modulators of what could otherwise be adaptive behaviours.

-NB: We are not describing specific individuals, except as instances for illustration and typing.
+NB: We are not describing specific individuals, except as Instances for illustration and typing.

 ### How does it work?

-You use the ontology's labels to annotate an instance of behaviour (e.g. one of your photos, sound recordings, or video clips).
+You use the ontology's labels to annotate a behaviour observation (sometimes called artefacts, e.g. one of your photos, sound recordings, or video clips).
 To find the right label, you need to look in the behavior branch hierarchy.
 You might be able to work your own way through a particular sub-branch to what you are looking for.
 Or you might want to try searching for a word you think is in the ontology somewhere.
 Bear in mind that some behaviours are listed with more than one parent class, or as part of another, so you might come at what you are looking for from different routes.

-It might also be, that you want to add one or more non-behaviour classes to your annotation.
+It might also be, that you want to add one or more non-behaviour (descriptive) classes to your annotation, relating to issues such as habitat or morphology.
+A range of these are appended to our ontology.
 The taxonomic characteristics (e.g. species) will be managed by your observation's host platform, if you are using a depository like iNaturalist to save your observations.

 Only in exceptional cases do we label composite behaviours (usually if they have a unique term, or if they are synergistic and not merely additive).
 In other words, if you wish to label a co-occurent set of behaviours, label each one of them.
 The same goes for non-behaviours.